mkjanda/IAT-Server/README.md

 </details>

   <h2 id='database-setup'>The Database</h2>
           <p>The <b>iat.sql</b> file in the root directory will create the database.
-Simply import it with <b>mysql -u root -p < iat.sql</b> It will setup the database iatserver_db and a user that has privlidges only on that database.
-You might wish to create a user.
+Simply import it with <b>mysql -u root -p < iat.sql</b> It will setup the database iatserver_db and a user that has privlidges only on that database that's used by the software.
+You might wish to create a product user.
 That can be done wwith the following SQL statement.

   ``` sql
   insert into clients(product_key, activations_remaining, activations_consumed, contact_fname,